plunify/InTime/docs/quickstart.md

 * Concurrent Runs: **2** (This can be higher based on your machine's resources.)

 ![Default](images/quickstart/default.png)

+if you are running on multiple machines (Private Cloud), update the flow properties to match the following:

+    Run Target      : Private Cloud
+    Runs Per Round  : 10
+    Rounds          : 1
+    Concurrent Runs : 2

 Once that is done, jump to the "[Start Optimization](quickstart.md#5-start-optimization)" section.